Joshuaamm7/Project4-Baron_OR_Drags/README.md

 **Final Model Accuracy: 0.9887**

-This is a substantial improvement over the baseline accuracy of 0.8224 — an improvement of approximately **16.6 percentage points**.
+This is a substantial improvement over the baseline accuracy of 0.8224, which is an improvement of approximately **16.6 percentage points**.
 The engineered difference features provide significantly more predictive information than raw objective counts, because they directly measure which team dominated objectives and resources during the game.

 ---